Pumpkin & Cranberry Oatmeal Cookies

 - 1 Teaspoon of Vanilla Extract

-These are genuinely the best oatmeal cookies I have ever tasted.
+These are the best oatmeal cookies ever.
 It’s pretty impossible to stop at one.
 Good old fashioned american style oatmeal cookies with the added Autumny bonus of pumpkin and cinnamon- they’re amazing.
 The ingredients list looks deceivingly long, they’re actually really simple and only take a few steps.
 The only hard part is stopping yourself from eating the whole batch!
-This recipe makes about 20 cookies, but once you taste them you’ll realise the need for such a large batch.
-They freeze really well, too.
+This recipe makes about 16 cookies, but once you taste them you’ll realise the need for such a large batch.
+The inside is chewy and soft and the edges are perfectly crisp.

 Combine the ground almonds, gluten free oats, cinnamon, baking powder and salt in a large bowl and mix well.

-In a separate bowl, combine the melted coconut oil, maple syrup, coconut sugar, egg yolk and vanilla and whisk well.
+If you’re using flax instead of egg, mix together the flax and water in a small bowl.
+In a separate bowl, combine the melted coconut oil, maple syrup, coconut sugar, egg yolk (or flax water), pumpkin puree and vanilla and whisk well.

 Add the wet ingredients into the dry while mixing.